wu5hang/TicTacToe/README.md

 # TicTacToe
-Tried this game in simplest way possible
+Tried this game in simplest way possible for begenners